Cornell-MAE-UG/sp26-portfolio-saf267-boop/_projects/2026-Nutcracker.md

 description: Designed a functional nutcracker to meet specified force and usability constraints using statics, moment equilibrium, and beam deflection analysis.
 The project included force modeling, geometric design, and cross-section optimization.
 ---

-Overview:
-I need to design a usable nutcracker given parameters as listed below:
+**Overview: I need to design a usable nutcracker given parameters as listed below**

 | Parameter | Value |